csommerl/js120/lesson2/lesson2_notes.md

 Since `bind` creates a new function, the original function and its execution context remains unchanged.

-QUESTION:

-- What do the additional arguments passed to the `bind` method do?
-Is it that the new function has its first arguments permanently set to the arguments passed to the `bind` method?

 ---

 ## [2.11 Practice Problems: Hard Binding Functions with Contexts](https://launchschool.com/lessons/1eaf5e37/assignments/ed3a72f0)